raphlinus/pico-tts/README.md

 cargo run out.wav hello
 ```

 On macOS, you can play the generated file using `afplay out.wav`.
-It wouldn't be hard to wire up sound output using [tinyaudio] or cpal, but I haven't done so.
+It wouldn't be hard to wire up sound output using [tinyaudio] or [cpal], but I haven't done so.

 ## Goals and non-goals